 - 14.1.
-For purposes of the enforcement of the estate rules as set out above the trustee committee may, as provided for in clause 40 of the constitution, impose penalties in the event of an owner contravening, breaching or disregarding any provision of the constitution or rule, hereinafter referred to as the 'offence'. - 14.2.
-Clause 40 of the constitution sets out the process whereby the owner is informed of the alleged offence and is given the opportunity to make representations to mitigate why a penalty should not be imposed. - 14.3.
-The trustee committee will, in terms of clause 40.5 of the Constitution, have the authority to impose an "initial penalty" for the first offence and "subsequent penalties" for every identical offence thereafter. - 14.4.
+For purposes of the enforcement of the estate rules the trustee committee may, as provided for in clause 41 of the constitution, impose penalties in the event of an owner contravening, breaching or disregarding any provision of the constitution or rule, hereinafter referred to as the 'offence'. - 14.2.
+Clause 41 of the constitution sets out the process whereby the owner is informed of the alleged offence and is given an opportunity to make representations to mitigate why a penalty should not be imposed. - 14.3.
+The trustee committee will, in terms of clause 41.5 of the Constitution, have the authority to impose an 'initial penalty' for the first offence and 'subsequent penalties' for every identical offence thereafter. - 14.4.
 The penalty amount will be considered and ratified or amended annually at the Annual General Meeting and the latest penalty amounts approved are as follows: - 14.4.1 a maximum of R500 (five hundred rand) for the first offence; - 14.4.2 a maximum of R1 000 (one thousand rand) for the second identical offence; and - 14.4.3 a maximum of R5 000 (five thousand rand) for any identical offence thereafter; which amounts shall then be deemed to be a debt owing by the owner concerned to the association. - 14.5.
-The decision of the trustee committee to impose an 'initial penalty' and/or 'subsequent penalty' in terms of clause 40.5 shall be final and binding, but shall not restrict the rights of the offender who is dissatisfied by the decision to invoke the provisions of clause 35 and 36.
+The decision of the trustee committee to impose an 'initial penalty' and/or 'subsequent penalty' in terms of clause 41.5 shall be final and binding, but shall not restrict the rights of the offender who is dissatisfied by the decision to invoke the provisions of clause 37 and 38.